Understanding Futures and Commodities

 For example, a futures trader might purchase a December crude oil contract with the expectation the price of crude oil will go up and increase the contract’s value.
 If that occurs, the trader could then sell a December crude oil contract.
 This relieves the trader from the obligation to actually buy crude oil, and the trader enjoys a profit (minus commissions and other fees) off the transactions.

 However, should the price of crude oil go the other way, the trader would experience a loss.
+Also, it is possible to lose money in a futures contract even if the underlying spot price moves in a favorable direction.
+This is because of other factors in the futures market.

 Know the risks